TL;DR: Key Highlights

 6. Join a Temple Stay Experience

-Several temples offer meditation retreats and overnight stays.
-You learn chanting, mindfulness, and the routines of monastic life.
+Several temples offer meditation retreats and overnight stays where you can learn chanting, mindfulness, and the daily routines of monastic life.
+It is widely considered one of the most profound and immersive things to do in Chiang Mai.

 7. Watch the Monk Alms Ceremony